Julia Lovin, President

 Dwight Matthews has a distinguished career in engineering, management, and small business ownership, and today works as an insurance agent for State Farm in Los Altos.
 He is active in various local nonprofits, including Los Altos Chamber of Commerce, Mentor Tutor Connection, Alta Vista High School, SIR Mid-Peninsula Branch, and Los Altos Rotary.
 He contributed his story to the Museum’s oral history collection.
 Dwight grew up in Detroit, Michigan, and holds an Engineering degree from Detroit Institute of Technology.

 Julie Rose is 2nd Vice President having previously served as a board member for two terms and as President of the Los Altos History Museum from 2005-2006.
 She is extremely active in Los Altos civic organizations, having served as President of the Chamber of Commerce since 1996 as well as on the boards of the Los Altos Rotary Club, and the Junior League of Palo Alto.
 She enjoys international travel, theatre and music.
 She holds a B.A. from Pennsylvania State University.

-Eleanor Watanabe is Board Secretary, Chair of the Museum’s Partnerships committees, a museum docent, and member of the PR/Marketing team.
+Eleanor Watanabe is President and 1st VP, Chair of the Museum’s Partnerships committees, a museum docent, and member of the PR/Marketing Committee.
 She is a past president and founding executive director of the Cupertino Educational Endowment Foundation (CEEF).
 She has played an active leadership role in support of educational and environmental programs in the community, serving on a number of boards including Hidden Villa, Rotary Club of Cupertino, and Euphrat Museum of Art.
 Eleanor holds a B.A. in English from Stanford University.